atefehhosseinniay/credit_card_churn_classification/README.md

 # credit_card_churn_classification
 -------------------------------------------------------------------------------------

-In this project I used Random Forest Classification model to predict customer churn.
+In this project I used different Classification model to predict customer churn

 * Type of challenge: ```Learning```
 * Duration: ```1 weeks```